IMAT2603-TeamAlpha/TeamD-FlaskApp/README.md

 6. `flask run` to run the server.

 You should now be able to visit the website on port 5000 (http://localhost:5000).

+## Sign in credentials

+Use these account credentials for developing/testing user specific functions (i.e. accounts).

+Username: `test`

+Password: `test`